goatshriek/stumpless/docs/test.md

 many tests will arise.
 The helper test modules exist for this purpose and are found in the `test/helper` directory of the project, with headers in the `include/test/helper` directory.
-There are already a number of utilities in these folders for things like adding cleaner assertion statements, tracking memory allocations and deallocations for leak testing, running network services, and so on.
-If you find yourself writing something for your tests that would be useful for more than just one test module, consider putting it here for reuse.
+There are already a number of utilities in these folders for tasks like adding customr assertions, tracking memory allocations and deallocations for leak testing, running network services, and so on.
+If you find yourself writing something for your tests that would be useful for more than just one test suite, consider putting it here for reuse.

 ## Adding Tests to the Build
-Stumpless uses CMake for its build, and so adding tests is as simple as adding them to the `CMakeLists.txt` file.
+Stumpless uses CMake to build, and so adding new tests is as simple as adding them to the `CMakeLists.txt` file.
 There are a number of CMake functions provided that take care of creating runner targets and adding tests to the appropriate aggregation targets like `check`.
 You'll find examples of each of